 As someone once told me when I was considering snowboarding, “If you use your brain to work, you should use a helmet when snowboarding.”

-This was wise advice, and I would like to adapt it for the purposes of this article:
+This was wise advice, and I would like to adapt it for this article:

 If you use your brain to lead, you should exercise and eat healthy foods.

-There is plenty of evidence that exercising and eating right is not only good for you, it is good for your brain.
+There is plenty of evidence that exercising and eating right is not only good for you, but it is also good for your brain.

 Improve Your Brain Function